MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-people-picker.md

 ## Prerequisites to configure People Picker

-The following are the prerequisites that must be met to configure People Picker:
+Ensure that the following prerequisites are met before configuring People Picker:

-- Verify that the account you use to run Stsadm is a member of the local Administrators group on the server in which SharePoint Server 2010 is installed.
+- Verify that the account you use to run `Stsadm` is a member of the local Administrators group on the server in which SharePoint Server is installed.
 - Open the command prompt window as an administrator to perform the procedures in this article.
 - In the command prompt on the driver where SharePoint Server is installed, change to the following directory: `%COMMONPROGRAMFILES%\\Microsoft shared\\Web server extensions\\14\\Bin`.

-## People Picker settings
+## People Picker settings configuration

 Once the prerequisites are met, you can perform the following procedures: